Health Assured large logo

 The above tips are not an exhaustive list and we know for many people struggling with anxiety, this will only be the start.
 But we hope that this provides some tools to help you on your journey.

-Remember that if you do have an Assistance Programme with us, Our counsellors are here to provide a safe, confidential space to help you work through your anxiety.
-You can find out how to get in touch on our portal
+Remember that if you do have an Employee Assistance Programme (EAP) with us, our counsellors are here to provide a safe, confidential space to help you work through your anxiety.
+You can also use our Wisdom App for regular tips and advice on managing your overall mental wellbeing.